Julian Wachner: 2025 arrest and charges

 On August 20, 2025, Wachner was booked into the Marion County Jail (Indianapolis, Indiana) on preliminary charges of child exploitation and child pornography.
 Two days later, he was charged with one count of possession of child pornography.
 Prosecutors later filed ten counts of possessing child sexual abuse material depicting children younger than 12 years old and one count of cocaine possession, following an investigation that began after cryptocurrency transactions linked him to a dark web child sex abuse site.
 A search of his laptop revealed a video of child sexual abuse displayed in full screen and other recently accessed files, with forensic analysis ongoing.
 Detectives reported that Wachner admitted to downloading and later deleting images obtained from the dark web over several years, involving reportedly hundreds of transactions.
 They also stated that he purchased material depicting minors between the ages of 1 and 16, with an emphasis on those between 6 and 13.
 Wachner later pleaded not guilty to the charges and was released on a $15,000 bond.
-A jury trial date had been set for October 20, 2025 and was moved to December 15, 2025; an October 6, 2025 "Judicial Notice of Media Request for Cameras in the Court" was denied on October 6, 2025.
+A jury trial date had been set for October 20, 2025 and was moved to December 15, 2025 at Wachner's request.
+After another continuance was filed by Wachner, the trial was rescheduled for February 17, 2026 before the Honorable Jeffrey L. Marchal, presiding judge of Marion Superior Court, in Case Number 49D31-2508-F4-026083.
+Wachner was granted two more continuances, which rescheduled the trial date again to May 11, 2026, and then, most recently, to July 20, 2026.
+On July 15, 2026, Wachner signed a plea agreement with the state of Indiana, agreeing "to plead guilty to five counts of possession of child sex abuse material and one count of possession of cocaine....
+[He] faces up to 10 years in prison."
+The jury trial for Wachner set for July 20, 2026 was cancelled after he pled guilty.
+On September 9, 2026, in Indiana's Marion Superior Court, Wachner was "sentenced to nearly six years of probation" and "must also register as a sex offender". "[T]he prosecution never recommended that the judge sentence Wachner to time in prison."